 Rooms have mountain, ocean or garden views, and have either one king or two queen beds.
-The spacious rooms include an iHome stereo with iPod dock, extra-large marble bathrooms, coffeemaker (with Hawaiian coffee), a comfortable work area, air conditioning, refrigerator for your favorite refreshments and Wi-Fi access.
+The spacious rooms include an iHome stereo with iPod dock, extra-large marble bathrooms, coffeemaker (with Hawaiian coffee), a comfortable work area, air conditioning, refrigerator for your favorite refreshments, and Wi-Fi access.
 Rates start at $330 per night and vary, depending on time or year and type of room.
 A resort fee of $25 per room, per night are added to the room rate.
-The resort fee includes fitness center access for two, Internet access, self parking, two bottles waters per day, in-room coffee and tea, 10 percent discount at select property boutiques, one hour tennis court time per day, local phone calls and local newspaper.
+The resort fee includes fitness center access for two, Internet access, self parking, two bottles of water per day, in-room coffee and tea, 10 percent discount at select property boutiques, one hour tennis court time per day, local phone calls, and local newspaper.

 The Grand Hyatt is also an ideal hotel for families.
-It counts among the favorite places of my niece and nephew—who talk nonstop about the water slides, plenty of pool space and friendly birds that make their vacations here memorable.
+It counts among the favorite places of my niece and nephew—who talk nonstop about the water slides, plenty of pool space, and friendly birds that make their vacations here memorable.